alexge50/Stacked/README.md

 ```

 Upcoming features:
-* an instruction to check if a stack is not empty
 * function calls (ie. call a set of instruction from another file)
-* a better error log
+* an parsing error log for the entire file